sheb1853/Cookie-Converter-for-ChromeKatz-Output/README.md

 # Cookie Converter for ChromeKatz Output

-First of all, **huge congratulations** to the amazing creator of [ChromeKatz](https://github.com/Meckazin), a tool designed to extract cookies from Chrome's encrypted data stores.
-Your work has made it significantly easier for security enthusiasts and developers to analyze browser sessions!
-Thank you for your contribution to the community!
+First of all, **huge congratulations** to the amazing creator of [ChromeKatz](https://github.com/Meckazin), a tool designed to extract cookies from Chrome's data stores.
 ---

 ## **About This Tool**